In Your House 6: Storylines

-The professional wrestling matches at In Your House 6 featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, World Wrestling Federation (WWF).
-Storylines between the characters played out on WWF's primary television programs, Monday Night Raw.
+The professional wrestling matches at In Your House 6 featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, the WWF.
+Storylines between the characters played out on WWF's primary television program, Monday Night Raw.

 At the 1995 Survivor Series Bret Hart defeated Diesel to win the WWF World Heavyweight Championship.
 Diesel, who had been a face throughout his time as champion, began showing more and more heel tendencies both in his wrestling style and comments towards other wrestlers; at the 1996 Royal Rumble he attacked referee Earl Hebner during Hart's title match against The Undertaker, costing the latter his opportunity for the championship.
 After this, Bret Hart was scheduled to defend the championship against Diesel on In Your House 6.
 To prevent any outside interferences this match was placed inside a Steel cage.

 In November 1995, 1-2-3 Kid turned on Razor Ramon and joined Ted Dibiase's heel Million Dollar Corporation.
-This would result in the two squaring off against each other in a tag team mach at In Your House 5, before their feud took a month-long lapse after Goldust pursued Ramon's Intercontinental Championship.
+This would result in the two squaring off against each other in a tag team match at In Your House 5, before their feud took a month-long lapse after Goldust pursued Ramon's Intercontinental Championship.
 At the 1996 Royal Rumble, the feud resumed after 1-2-3 Kid interfered in Ramon's match against Goldust and cost him the Intercontinental Championship.
 This would lead the two wrestling at the event in the first ever "Crybaby match," which involved a stipulation requiring that the winner force the loser to suck on a giant baby bottle and wear baby powder and a diaper.

 Another rivalry leading into the event was between Shawn Michaels and Owen Hart.
 In autumn 1995, Michaels took a hiatus from wrestling due to an injury sustained in a real-life attack.
 Michaels teased retirement but returned in January 1996 to win the 1996 Royal Rumble match, earning him a title opportunity at Wrestlemania XII.
 However, Owen Hart taunted Michaels, claiming credit for the injury, leading to a match at the event, in which Michaels put his title opportunity on the line.